 If it is an outside registration, there are two possible options:

 - A groom can wait for a bride at the altar, and a bride’s father accompanies his daughter to the altar.

 - One more possible way when a groom and a bride go to the altar together.

 3. Guests seating.
-When planning seating, it is necessary to keep in mind relations between people.
+When planning guest seating chart, it is necessary to keep in mind relations between people.

 4. Toasts delivering.
 Bride’s parents are the first ones who pronounce toasts.
 Then, comes the turn of groom’s parents.

 There are forbidden topics.
 It is not advisable to talk about some physical disorders, health, and previous relations while delivering toasts.